boyka25/twitch-giveaways/README.md

 Also spins up a livereload server.
 You can [install the livereload extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions) which will reload the testing environment as style changes happen.

 On script changes, you need to reload the extension via chrome Extensions Developmer mode.

-Also doesn't listen for `src/icon/` changes!
-When messing with icons, you need to run `gulp icons:serialize` & `gulp icons` manually.